UBCEnvision/UBCEnvision.github.io/blog/_posts/2018-08-11-The-Importance-of-Algae-Biofuels.md

 ---

-Learn about the project that Green Joule is actively working on and how their work can potentially benefit industry!
+Learn about the motives and goals of the Green Joule project and how their work can potentially benefit the industry!

 ## Introduction